Within This Page

 A notable misconception commonly held by design team members is that information they are unable to incorporate into the design documents prior to issuance for bidding can be quickly and simply added to the bid instructions.
 General contractors prepare and issue bid instructions to delineate the scope of work for each individual subcontractor.
 Although providing direction to the bidders via the bid instructions might appear equivalent to providing direction via the design documents, it can actually be quite confusing during construction.
 There are many reasons for this, but one is the status quo in the construction industry that all members of a project team must recognize is that subcontractors will thoroughly read the bid instructions during the bidding phase, but they are highly unlikely to ever review them again after being awarded a project.
 Because this is a standard operating procedure in the industry, it is actually much less efficient for the general contractor to issue direction in their bid instructions than it is to incorporate the direction into the design documents.

-This video provides an example of a Constructability Review.
-(4:18 min) Play video
+Video providing an example of a Constructability Review.
+Play (4:18 min)

-This video clip discusses the Top 5 Barriers to completing a comprehensive Constructability Review.
-(4:58 min) Play video
+Video discussing the Top 5 Barriers to completing a comprehensive Constructability Review.
+Play (4:58 min)